Tyler-Chi/InstagramClone/README.md

 ## Features

--Users can upload photos via cloudinary, and the url is stored in the web app's database.
-The photo will then appear at the top of that user's feed.
+-Users can upload photos via Cloudinary, which stores the actual image file.
+The url of the uploaded image is obtained from Cloudinary, and stored in Image-In's database.
+This vastly lowers the space requirement of this web app's database.

--Users have three places to view pictures: the explorer, the dashboard, and their own profile pages.
-On the explorer, they can see all posts in the database.
-In the dashboard, users can view their own posts as well as the posts of the other users that they follow.
-In their own profile pages, they can only see their own profile pages.
+-Users have three places to view pictures: the Explorer, the Dashboard, and their own Profile pages.

--Users have profile pages, which are accessible by other users.
-On a profile page, users can follow each other, and view that user's posts.
+-On the Explorer, users can see access all posts in the database.

+-In the Dashboard, posts are filtered based on whom the current user is currently following.

+-Profile pages only show the posts of that particular user.
+On this page, other users have the opportunity to follow that user.

--Users are able to like and comment on each other's posts.
+-Users are able to **like** and **comment** on each other's posts.
 Comments appear in chronological order.
-Users are also able to delete their own comments, but not the comments of other users.
+Users are also able to **delete** their own comments, but not the comments of other users.

+-Users are also able to follow and unfollow other users.

 ![alt-text](https://s3-us-west-1.amazonaws.com/bandstandapp-dev/tylersstuff/ImageInGif.gif)